Public health genomics: Healthcare and genomics

 Members of the public are continually asking how obtaining their genetic blueprint will benefit them, and why they find that they are more susceptible to diseases that have no cures.

 Researchers have found that almost all disorders and diseases that affect humans reflect the interplay between the environment and their genes; however we are still in the initial stages of understanding the specific role genes play on common disorders and diseases.
 For example, while news reports may give a different impression, most cancer is not inherited.
 It is therefore likely that the recent rise in the rates of cancer worldwide can be at least partially attributed to the rise in the number of synthetic and otherwise toxic compounds found in our society today.
 Thus, in the near future, public health genomics, and more specifically environmental health, will become an important part of the future healthcare-related issues.

 Potential benefits of uncovering the human genome will be focused more on identifying causes of disease and less on treating disease, through: improved diagnostic methods, earlier detection of a predisposing genetic variation, pharmacogenomics and gene therapy.

 For each individual, the experience of discovering and knowing their genetic make-up will be different.
 For some individuals, they will be given the assurance of not obtaining a disease, as a result of familial genes, in which their family has a strong history and some will be able to seek out better medicines or therapies for a disease they already have.
 Others will find they are more susceptible to a disease that has no cure.
 Though this information maybe painful, it will give them the opportunity to prevent or delay the on-set of that disease through: increased education of the disease, making lifestyle changes, finding preventive therapies or identifying environmental triggers of the disease.
 As we continue to have advances in the study of human genetics, we hope to one day incorporate it into the day-to-day practice of healthcare.
 Understanding one's own genetic blueprint can empower oneself to take an active role in promoting their own health.

 Genomics and understanding of disease susceptibility can help validate family history tool for use by practitioners and the public.
-IOM is validating the family history tool for six common chronic diseases (breast, ovarian, colorectal cancer, diabetes, heart disease, stroke) (IOM Initiative).
+Institute of Medicine (IOM) is validating the family history tool for six common chronic diseases (breast, ovarian, colorectal cancer, diabetes, heart disease, stroke).
 Validating cost effective tools can help restore importance of basic medical practices (e.g. family history) in comparison to technology intensive investigations.